iglpdc/dmrg101/docs/acknowledgements.rst

 Acknowlegdements
 ----------------

-We acknowlegde support from MICINN through grant FIS2009-13520 (I.
+We acknowlegde support from MICINN through grant FIS2009-13520 (IG).
-Gonzalez).

 This code was developed as part of the `Taipei Density Matrix Renormalization Group Winter School <http://sites.google.com/site/dmrg101/home>`_.
 This school